 By Brian N. Talleur, M.D., Chief Medical Officer, Aegis Treatment Centers

 California is famous for a wide variety of amazing things.
-Hollywood movies, the music industry, the relaxed lifestyle that created surfing and skateboard culture, the outdoor lifestyle that created the extreme sports movement, the stunning beauty of the Sierra Mountains, the deserts, the beaches, and much more.
-California is ground zero for many influential cultural movements the rest of us adopt after they lead the way.
+Hollywood movies, the music industry, the relaxed lifestyle that created surfing and skate culture, the outdoor lifestyle that created the extreme sports movement, the stunning beauty of the Sierra Mountains, the deserts, the beaches, and much more.
+California is ground zero for many icultural movements the rest of us adopt after they lead the way.
 California is also ground zero for something else: its robust response to the national opioid crisis, characterized by widespread implementation of harm reduction strategies.

 The overdose and opioid epidemic in the U.S. is a genuine public health crisis.
 Data from the Centers for Disease Control (CDC) shows this sobering fact: